 Always ask for a referral.

-One way is to visit each year customers of yours to make sure they are happy and then asking for a referral.
+One way is to visit each year customers of yours to make sure they are happy and then ask for a referral.

 Sometimes it’s true indeed.